ianka/xfs_undelete/README.md

 :   Specify the directory the recovered files are copied to.
 By default
     this is *xfs\_undeleted* relative to the current directory.

+**-s** *start\_inode*

+:   Specify the inode number the recovery should be started at.
+This
+    must be an existing inode number in the source filesystem, as the inode trees are traversed until this particular number is found.
+    This option may be used to pickup a previously interrupted recovery.
+    By default, the recovery is started with the first inode existing.

 **-m** *magicfiles*